 - Kaplan also has agreements with a large number of community colleges around the U.S. that ease transfer of credits toward a full bachelor’s degree at Kaplan.

-Capella University has two completion degree programs at the bachelor’s level – one in business and another in information technology.
+Capella University has ta very wide variety of bachelors and postgraduate degrees in business, information technology and other specialties.
+There is also bachelor’s completion degree program in nursing.
 Credits from a previous school can be used toward your new degree if you submit a “petition for credit” with the admissions office.
 You may also be able to get credits for work experience you have had a prior learning assessment, where you will submit documents and possibly write an essay about how your experience relates to the degree you want to get at Capella.